George J. Mitchell Scholarship

 How do I apply for UW nomination?

-The UW application for nomination will open in winter 2023 for those hoping to start graduate studies at Oxford in fall 2024.
+The UW application for nomination will open in winter 2023 for those hoping to start graduate studies in Ireland in fall 2024.
+Apply here!

 Details and Guidance: